 During Fiscal 2016, 893 stores were included in the comparable store sales comparison.
 Comparable store net sales were driven by gains across footwear, offset by declines in apparel and equipment.
 Significant increases were achieved in basketball and lifestyle footwear, while branded apparel, baseball equipment and fitness equipment experienced declines.
 Additionally, we eliminated the sale of beverages in our stores, which contributed to the decline in equipment.
-We continue to see an increase in sales per transaction, primarily due to the on-going trend towards premium product.
+We also experienced an increase in sales per transaction.

 Gross profit.
 Cost of goods sold includes the cost of inventory, occupancy costs for stores and occupancy and operating costs for our wholesale and logistics facility.
 Gross profit was \$332.7 million, or 35.3% of net sales, in Fiscal 2016, compared with \$326.8 million, or 35.8% of net sales, in Fiscal 2015.
+Furthermore:

 - Merchandise gross margin decreased as a percentage of net sales due to increased markdowns to liquidate seasonal and aged inventory. - Wholesale and logistics expenses remained flat as a percentage of net sales for Fiscal 2016.
-Increased labor costs associated with our quick replenishment capability were offset by a decrease in occupancy costs due to the lease expiration of our old facility. - Store occupancy expense increased 26 basis points as a percentage of net sales mainly due to lower comparable sales.
+Increased labor costs associated with our quick replenishment capability were offset by a decrease in occupancy costs due to the lease expiration of our old facility. - Store occupancy expense increased 26 basis points as a percentage of net sales mainly due to deleverage associated with lower comparable sales.

 Store operating, selling and administrative expenses.
 Store operating, selling and administrative expenses were \$203.7 million, or 21.6% of net sales, for Fiscal 2016, compared with \$192.6 million, or 21.1% of net sales, for Fiscal 2015.
-Expense trends we experienced included:
+Furthermore:

-- Total salary and benefit costs increased by 53 basis points as a percentage of net sales due to lower comparable store sales and higher health care costs. - Data processing costs increased 9 basis points as a percentage of net sales due to the implementation of new systems and upgrade of existing systems, as well as significant improvements in our infrastructure and disaster recovery capabilities. - Advertising expense increased 6 basis points as a percentage of net sales due to increased costs related to mobile marketing initiatives and communicating to our growing base of loyalty members. - We expect overall store operating, selling and administrative expenses as a percentage of net sales to increase in Fiscal 2017 due to expenses related to our omni-channel initiative, and anticipated increases in health care and information technology costs.
+- Total salary and benefit costs increased 53 basis points as a percentage of net sales due to de-leverage associated with lower comparable store sales and higher health care costs. - Data processing costs increased 9 basis points as a percentage of net sales due to the implementation of new systems and the upgrade of existing systems, as well as significant improvements in our infrastructure and disaster recovery capabilities. - Advertising expense increased 6 basis points as a percentage of net sales due to increased costs related to mobile marketing initiatives and communicating to our growing base of loyalty members.

 Depreciation and amortization.
 Depreciation and amortization as a percentage of net sales was 1.8% in Fiscal 2016 and in Fiscal 2015.
 In Fiscal 2016, depreciation expense increased due to the full year effect of our new wholesale and logistics facility placed in service in April 2014, the addition of new stores and the capitalization of IT investments.
-We expect depreciation expense to increase at a higher rate in Fiscal 2017 as we capitalize initial phases of our omni-channel initiative.